asimondev/amon2agraf/VirtualBox/README.md

 The provided Vagrantfile uses the name ol7u7 to reference this Vagrant box.

-In the next step you should unpack the amon_vagrant.tar.gz file from GitHub ( https://github.com/asimondev/amon2agraf/tree/master/VirtualBox ) in a new directory.
+In the next step you should download and unpack the latest version of amon_vagrant.tar.gz from GitHub (https://github.com/asimondev/amon2agraf/tree/master/VirtualBox) in a new directory.
 This directory will be the main directory for this Vagrant project.
 The file Vagrantfile contains all details about the new Linux VM.
 If you like, you can change the default values for CPU (2) and memory (4096 MB) for the new VM.
 You can start the process of creating the Oracle Linux VM from this directory with the command `vagrant up`.
 Usually this step takes some minutes.
-At the end you have to restart the new VM:
+The installation is completed, if you see the following output of the script:

 ```
-vagrant up  <-- Start and wait some minutes to complete.

-vagrant status  <-- Get the status of this VM.
-Default name is ol7amon1.
+    Installation finished.
+Please restart this Linux VM:

-vagrant halt ol7amon1  <-- Stop this VM.
+    vagrant halt ol7amon1

-vagrant up  <-- Start this VM.
+    vagrant up
 ```

 ## Installation of Docker containers. ##